javl/image2cpp/README.md

 ### Running the tool
-You don't need any special dependencies / internet connection; all the necessary parts sit in a single .html file.
-So just open this index.html page in a (recent) browser to run the tool.
-Or you can use the online version at http://javl.github.io/image2cpp/
+You can download and view the `index.html` file locally, or visit the online version at http://javl.github.io/image2cpp/

 ### Example Arduino code
 You can find a simple Arduino example sketch [over here](https://github.com/javl/image2cpp/blob/master/oled_example/oled_example.ino) in the repository.